 No Oral Agreements.
 Subject to the foregoing, this letter and the Term Sheet set out the parties’ understanding as of this date, and there are no other written or oral agreements or understandings among the parties.

-If the terms and conditions of this letter are in accord with your understanding, please sign, and return the enclosed counterpart of this letter, no later than [DATE]25, after which date, if not returned, this letter shall be null and void.
+If the terms and conditions of this letter are in accord with your understanding, please sign, and return the enclosed counterpart of this letter, no later than May 25, 2001, after which date, if not returned, this letter shall be null and void.

 Very truly yours,